 - Non-steroidal anti-inflammatory medication, like ibuprofen and naproxen, can reduce pain and swelling, but they will not reduce thickening of your tendon.
 Consult with your OSI doctor before beginning long-term use of NSAIDs.

 - A simple calf stretch can help strengthen the calf muscles and reduce stress on the tendon.

 - Physical therapy.
 PT has a proven track record, but it does work better to treat non insertional tendinitis versus insertional tendinitis.
 You can get physical therapy right at OSI, and your physical therapist will give you exercises you can perform at home.

 - Supportive shoes and orthotics.
 Certain shoes and orthotics can help reduce pain related to insertional Achilles tendinitis.
 We can create the exact orthotic you need right here at OSI.
 If you have severe pain, a walking boot may be recommended for a short time so your tendon can rest before any therapy begins.

 - Extracorporeal shockwave therapy (ESWT).
 This procedure uses high-energy shock waves to stimulate the healing process in damaged tendon tissue.
 It’s not always effective, but it is sometimes considered before surgery is considered.

 If pain has not subsided after six months of nonsurgical treatment, your OSI orthopedic specialist may recommend surgery.
 The options will vary based on the type of tendinitis and the amount of damage you have, and these will be discussed in detail with your OSI doctor.
 Surgical options are:

 - Débridement and repair

-Most OSI patients experience positive results after surgery, and the main contributing factor is the amount of damage to the tendon.
-Physical therapy is an important part of recovery, and you may require up to 12 months of rehab before you are pain free.
+Most OSI patients experience positive results after surgery, with the main contributing factor being the amount of damage to the tendon.
+Physical therapy is an important part of recovery, which you can get right here at OSI.
+You may require up to 12 months of rehab before you are pain free.